flowr-analysis/flowr/wiki/Normalized AST.md

 > [!TIP]
 > If you want to investigate the normalized AST,
-> you can either use the [Visual Studio Code extension](https://github.com/flowr-analysis/vscode-flowr) or <span title="Description (Repl Command, starred version): Returns the URL to mermaid.live; Base Command: Get mermaid code for the normalized AST of R code, start with 'file://' to indicate a file (aliases: :n*)">`:normalize*`</span>
+> you can either use the [Visual Studio Code extension](https://github.com/flowr-analysis/vscode-flowr) or the <span title="Description (Repl Command, starred version): Returns the URL to mermaid.live; Base Command: Get mermaid code for the normalized AST of R code, start with 'file://' to indicate a file (aliases: :n*)">`:normalize*`</span>
 > command in the REPL (see the [Interface wiki page](https://github.com/flowr-analysis/flowr/wiki//Interface) for more information).

 Indicative is the root expression list node, which is present in every normalized AST.